jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * "I ***thought*** intensely about the problem" can be rewritten as "I **focused** on the problem" or "I **concentrated** on the problem."
 * "I ***carelessly*** wrote the letter" can be rewritten as "I **scribbled** the letter" or "I **doodled** the letter."

 The over-use of adjectives represents is lazy.
-They're fine (and in many cases, preferable) for colloquial spoken dialogue, but the written word gives you a chance to be precise and measured.
+They're fine (and in many cases, preferable) for colloquial spoken dialogue, but the written word gives you a chance create with measured precision

 ## 16) Get instructors/coaches